Some beginners to the fish keeping hobby may not understand what HOB stands for. HOB simply means Hang on Back aquarium filter.

 Acronyms can be funny but they can also be confusing!

-First let’s start with our list of the top Hang On Back aquarium filters.
+First let’s start with our list of the Best Hang on Back aquarium filters.

 What Is A HOB Filter